 The admission decision is based on an evaluation of three main criteria:

-- GRE scores (scores should fall in the 70th percentile or higher),
+- GRE scores (the score on the quantitative reasoning section should fall in the 60th percentile or higher),

 - 3 letters of recommendation, and